nix-community/home-manager/README.md

 Currently the easiest way to install Home Manager is as follows:

 1. Make sure you have a working Nix installation.
+If you are not using NixOS then you may here have to run

+    ```
+    $ mkdir -m 0755 -p /nix/var/nix/{profiles,gcroots}/per-user/$USER
+    ```

+    since Home Manager uses these directories to manage your profile generations.
+On NixOS these should already be available.

 2. Clone the Home Manager repository into the `~/.nixpkgs` directory:

     ```
     $ git clone https://github.com/rycee/home-manager ~/.nixpkgs/home-manager
     ```

 3. Add Home Manager to your user's Nixpkgs, for example by adding it to the `packageOverrides` section in your `~/.nixpkgs/config.nix`
     file: